Lawrence, son of Ampud: Violent actions

 Lawrence entered the service of Duke Coloman – King Andrew's second son – who was made Duke of Slavonia in 1226.
 Around the same time, Lawrence was appointed ispán (župan) of the castle district of Gorica in the territory of Zagreb County, which belonged to Coloman's duchy.
 However, Lawrence committed crimes and acts of domination (factum potentiale), abusing his office.
-As a result, Coloman deprived Lawrence from his position.
-His elder brothers, Denis and Michael intervened for his sake, requesting the duke to take him back into his graces.
+As a result, Coloman deprived Lawrence of his position.
+His elder brothers, Denis and Michael, intervened for his sake, requesting that the duke take him back into his good graces.

-Consequently, Lawrence was appointed ispán of the castle district of Podgorje, which also laid in Zagreb County (present-day ruins near Draga Svetojanska in Croatia).
+Consequently, Lawrence was appointed ispán of the castle district of Podgorje, which also lay in Zagreb County (present-day ruins near Draga Svetojanska in Croatia).
 However, Lawrence continued his violent actions.
 He pillaged and devastated 24 villages surrounding the fort in the belief that he would "find treasures there that he could steal".
-Duke Coloman again dismissed from his position and the royal tribunal of Andrew II confiscated his all properties.
+Duke Coloman again dismissed him from his position and the royal tribunal of Andrew II confiscated all his properties.
 Thanks to his family ties, Lawrence eventually had to get rid of only one estate, Lipóc in Sáros County (today Kecerovský Lipovec, Slovakia).
 In 1229, Duke Coloman sold this landholding (later castle) and its accessories (i.e. tax exemption) to his faithful confidant Demetrius Aba for 1000 marks.
 There is no further information about Lawrence.
 Lipóc became one of the two eponymous estates of the Lipóc branch of the gens (clan) Aba, which reached its peak by the first half of the 14th century, when Demetrius Nekcsei (or Lipóci) directed the economic policy of Hungary.